-San Saba County in central Texas hold the reputation of "pecans capital of the world".
+San Saba County in central Texas holds the reputation of "pecans capital of the world."
 Pecans can be available in the markets year around.
 In the store, however, you might come across shelled, unshelled, salted, sweetened, etc. Try to buy whole “un-shelled” or “with shell” nuts instead of processed ones.
 They are generally available in airtight packs as well as in bulk bins.

 Look for the nuts that feature off white color, healthy-looking, compact, uniform in size and feel heavy in hand.
 They should be free from cracks (other than the natural split), molds, and spots and free from rancid smell.

 Raw whole pecan nuts are generally cut open at the processing units using a larger sheller machines.
 Smaller nut-sheller machine or hand held pliers usually are being used for domestic purposes.

 Unshelled pecans can be placed in a cool, dry place for many months, whereas shelled (without the shell) kernels (nuts) should be placed inside an airtight container and kept in the refrigerator to avoid them turn rancid.

 Raw pecans, like in walnuts, can be eaten either alone, salted or sweetened.

 Pecan nuts are buttery in consistency yet pleasantly sweet in taste.
 High-fat content in them makes them wonderful additions in the preparations of delicious recipes like pecan caramel puddles, pie, fudge, baklava, and muffins.

-The nuts are often sprinkled over desserts, particularly sundaes, and bourbon ice creams.
+The kernels often sprinkled over desserts, particularly sundaes, and bourbon ice creams.

 They widely employed in the confectionery, as an addition to biscuits, sweets, and cakes.

-The nuts are also used to make pecan nut-butter, which is popular spread over bread, toast, etc.
+The nuts are also used to make pecan butter, which is popular spread over bread, toast, etc.

 Pecans allergy is a type-1 (Ig-E mediated) hypersensitivity response in some people to food substances prepared with these nuts.
-In general, the allergic reaction may be more commonly encountered in people with history of prior exposure to the tree pollen and, thereby, developed antibodies.
+In general, the allergic reaction may be more commonly in individuals with a history of prior exposure to the tree pollen and, thereby, developed antibodies.
 (Medical disclaimer).

 ≻≻-Back to Home page.